ichifarm/ichi-oneToken/docs/version/v1/OneTokenV1.md

-### `availableBalance(address user, address token) → uint256` (public)

-returns the available user balance in a given token
-     @dev returns 0 if the balances was increased in this block
-     @param user user to report
-     @param token ERC20 asset to report

-### `withdraw(address token, uint256 amount)` (public)

-transfers collateral tokens to the user
-     @dev user withdrawals are delayed 1 block after any balance increase
-     @param token ERC20 token to transfer
-     @param amount amount to transfer

 ### `mint(address collateralToken, uint256 oneTokens)` (external)

 convert member tokens and collateral tokens into oneTokens. requires sufficient allowances for both tokens